jatanjay/CorpusGenius/README.md

 6. ### "artist_name"_corpus.csv

-   Finally the CSV file congaing all the lyrics all the songs attached back to back and stored in a single cell.
+   Finally the CSV file containing all the lyrics all the songs attached back to back and stored in a single cell.

-   ####

    ________

    ## Acknowledgments

    > If I have seen further it is by standing on the shoulders of Giants.
 > 														*-Isaac Newton*

    John W. Miller for his excellent [lyricsgenius wrapper.](https://github.com/johnwmillr/lyricsgenius)

    Authors, countless contributors for the various modules used in the project.